mkh1989/INFANS-Functional-Connectivity/README.md

 This work is supported by the European Union under the H2020-EU.1.3.1 Program (European Training Networks Funding Scheme; INFANS Project “INtegrating Functional Assessment measures for Neonatal Safeguard”—G.A. nr.
 813483).

 The results of this study were presented at:
-27th annual meeting of the Organization for Human Brain Mapping
+The 27th annual meeting of the Organization for Human Brain Mapping

 # Dependencies
 - [Microstate in EEGLAB][ms-identifier]